sraver/core-daemon/README.md

 it to start the share.

 ```
-storjshare start --config path/to/config.json
+xcore start --config path/to/config.json

   * daemon is not running, starting...

   * starting share with config at path/to/config.json
 ```

-#### Updating storjshare and restoring sessions
+#### Updating X Core and restoring sessions

-If you want to upgrade storjshare you can save your current session and reload it after updating
+If you want to upgrade X Core you can save your current session and reload it after updating

 ```
-storjshare save
+xcore save
-storjshare killall
+xcore killall
-npm install -g storjshare-daemon
+npm install -g xcore-daemon
-storjshare daemon &
+xcore daemon &
-storjshare load
+xcore load
 ```

 ## License

-Storj Share - Daemon + CLI for farming data on the Storj network.
+X Core - Daemon + CLI for farming data on the Internxt network.
-Copyright (C) 2017 Storj Labs, Inc
+Copyright (C) 2019 Internxt Universal Technologies Sociedad Limitada

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by